Philosophy of Religion

 The philosophy of religion is an exciting area, with deep connections not only to theology, but also to other areas of philosophy such as metaphysics, epistemology, ethics, political philosophy, and the history of philosophy.
 As well as traditional debates – such as arguments for the existence of God, or the problem of evil – contemporary topics include the problem of religious disagreement, divine hiddenness, reformed epistemology, the cognitive science of religion, non-theistic conceptions of the divine, and the relationship between religion and morality.

 The Philosophy department has several staff with research interests in this area, while Sheffield also hosts SIIBS (the Sheffield Institute for Interdisciplinary Bible Studies), which includes staff in other departments who work in this field.
-The department has also been successful in obtaining funded projects, which have covered Martin Luther’s relation to philosophy, the Christian ideal of others-centeredness, arguments for pantheism, the nature of religious experience, and the metaphysics of special divine action.
-The department also runs the ‘God and the Good’ lecture series, which has invited leading contemporary thinkers to discuss the relation between religion and ethics, such as John Gray, Mona Siddiqui and Giles Fraser.
+The department has also been successful in obtaining funded projects, which have covered Martin Luther’s relation to philosophy, the Christian ideal of others-centeredness, arguments for pantheism, religious faith among agnostics, the nature of religious experience, and the metaphysics of special divine action.
+The department also ran the ‘God and the Good’ lecture series, which has invited leading contemporary thinkers to discuss the relation between religion and ethics, such as John Gray, Mona Siddiqui and Giles Fraser.
 The department is also home to our Philosophy, Religion and Ethics BA degree programme, which offers a range of exciting modules in this field.

 The metaphysics & epistemology of religion